dhiway/cord/docs/origin-enterprise-orbis.md

 production storage economics.
 The Orbis node must keep the transaction-storage inherent provider enabled; once retained data reaches its proof window, a block missing the expected proof is invalid.

+## Multi-core test topology

+`zombienet/testnet.toml` and `zombienet/testnet-fast500.toml` run two Sudo-selected Orbis invulnerables (`Alice` and `Bob`) with slot-based authoring.
+The relay test configuration exposes four schedulable cores with one validator per core; three are assigned to task `1006` through the bootstrap/Broker sequence below.
+A single-collator topology is not valid elastic-scaling evidence.

+The 2.4-times acceptance campaign must compare one and three reservations with the same two collators, validator set, workload, state, warm-up, and duration.
+Run five interleaved repetitions per core count, report median finalized successful calls per second and coefficient of variation, and reject a run set above 10% variation or 15 parachain blocks of steady-state finality lag.

 ## Core allocation

 Orbis replaces Origin Hub as Origin's system-chain Coretime Broker.
 The relay runtime authorizes